Chenghuexin/Obsidian_backup/Paper/Advance ML/Final Project.md

 the significance of pixels is not solely dictated by their proximity but also by their relative positions to specific keypoints within the image

 ### Alignment
-- definition: transform images into a consistent and stand
+- definition: transform images into a consistent and standardized from, often by scaling, rotating, and translating.